-and Maskin (1986), who demonstrate inefficiency of equilibria, and by Fudenberg, Levine, and Maskin (1994), who pin down the identifiability conditions violated in the model; Abreu, Pearce, and Stacchetti (1986) show that symmetric equilibria feature a "bangbang" property.
+Abreu, Pearce, and Stacchetti (1986) show that symmetric equilibria feature a "bangbang" property.

 Our results provide a novel rationale for the impossibility of relational incentives found in the literature.
 Abreu, Milgrom, and Pearce (1991) and Sannikov and Skrzypacz (2007, 2010) show how frequent interactions may have a detrimental effect on incentives.
 In particular, the discrete-time approximation of a Brownian model of partnership or collusion in Sannikov and Skrzypacz (2007), which has either no persistence or a perfectly monitored state, has no relational incentives.5 Faingold and Sannikov (2011) and Bohren (2018) establish related results with one long-lived player in a competitive market setting.
-We show that the impossibility is not inherent to continuous-time modeling but it is a consequence of the monitoring structure instead.
+We show that the impossibility is not inherent to continuous-time modeling but is a consequence of the monitoring structure instead.
 Moreover, our results complement the discussion in Kandori and Obara (2006) and Rahman (2014), which show how relational incentives may be restored using private strategies and communication.

 Similarly, a number of papers establish that, broadly speaking, better information may have a detrimental effect on a firm.
 In a model of non-contractible performance measures, better monitoring can exacerbate the principal's exploitation motive (see Zhu (2023)).
 Lizzeri, Meyer, and Persico (2002) and Fuchs (2007) show the benefits of limiting the times of feedback to the agent,6 whereas in Cetemen, Hwang, and Kaya (2020) limited feedback may help partners by mitigating the ratchet effect.
-Similarly, in a linear Gaussian rating model of Hörner and Lambert (2021), Bonatti and Cisternas (2020) show that putting relatively much weight on old signals about a customer may mitigate the ratchet effect and benefit the firm (see also Ball (2022)).7 Our paper identifies the negative effect of better monitoring on relational incentives, due to the shorter time horizon for incentives.
+Similarly, in a linear Gaussian rating model of Hörner and Lambert (2021), Bonatti and Cisternas (2020) show that putting relatively much weight on old signals about a customer may mitigate the ratchet effect and benefit the firm (see also Ball (2022)).7 Our paper identifies a novel chanel for the negative effect of better monitoring on relational incentives, the shortening of the time horizon for incentives.